UniversityInternationalComing to Hannover

 • Periods abroad at LUH without an employment contract

-A visitor's pass for postdocs and visiting researchers spending a period aborad at Leibniz University Hannover without an employment contract can be obtained from the International Office, which can be used to:
+A visitor's pass for postdocs and visiting researchers spending a period abroad at Leibniz University Hannover without an employment contract can be obtained from the International Office.
+It can be used to:

-• proof that you are member of Leibniz University Hannover
+• prove that you are member of Leibniz University Hannover

-• benefit from staff discouts at the cafeteria
+• benefit from staff discounts in the cafeteria

 • access the library

-• or to book selected courses of the University Sports Centre
+• or book selected courses at the University Sports Centre

 Application form